Iximiel/cudaOnPlumed/Helpers.md

 }
 ```

-The last two arguments of `cub::LoadDirectBlocked` make sure that we are calling the overload that assigns 0 to data when we are trying to load out-of-bound elements.
+The last two arguments of `cub::LoadDirectBlocked` make sure that we are calling
+the overload that assigns 0 to data when we are trying to load out-of-bound elements.
-We need to use this becasue we usually do not have powers of 2 data elements to be reduced.
+We need to use this because we usually do not have powers of 2 data elements to be reduced.

 ## The PLMD-thrust interface

-`cudaHelpers.cuh` contains an interface between `thrust`, `cuda` and the Tensor and Vector class from PLMD.
+_cudaHelpers.cuh_ contains an interface between `thrust`, `cuda` and the `Tensor`
+and `Vector` class from `PLMD`.

-Both the DataFrom and the DataTo have an async and a non async version, depending on the presence of the stream variable on call.
+Both the `DataFrom` and the `DataTo` have an async and a non-async overload,
+depending on the presence of the `stream` variable on call.

 ```c++
 template <typename T, typename Y>